dankamongmen/libnotcurses-sys/examples/README.md

 # libnotcurses-sys examples

+Apart from the examples in the current directory there are:

-- `direct/`: direct-mode examples
+- `direct/`: examples that employ direct-mode
-- `poc/`: proof-of-concept examples ported from original source
+- `poc/`: proof-of-concept examples ported from C

-the rest of the examples make use of full mode
+- `issues/`: issue-tracking examples
+- `c/`: WIP didactic examples in C